jperasmus/stale-while-revalidate-cache/README.md

 Emitted when no value is found in the cache for the given key.
 When this happens, the returned value is what is returned from your given task function.

+#### cacheGetFailed

+Emitted when an error occurs while trying to retrieve a value from the given `storage`, ie. if `storage.getItem()` throws.

+#### cacheSetFailed

+Emitted when an error occurs while trying to persist a value to the given `storage`, ie. if `storage.setItem()` throws.
+Cache persistence happens asynchronously, so you can't expect this error to bubble up to the main revalidate function.
+If you want to be aware of this error, you have to subscribe to this event.

 #### cacheExpired

 Emitted when a value was found in the cache, but it has expired.
 The payload will include the old `cachedValue` for your own reference.
 This cached value will not be used, but the task function will be invoked and waited for to provide the response.